Norvir (Ritonavir)

 Storage

-Store Norvir in a cool dry place away from moisture, heat or sunlight.
-Do not store it in the bathroom, near a sink, in the car, or on window sills.
-Keep Norvir in the bottle until it is time to take your dose.
-Keep it where young children cannot reach it.
+Store Norvir in a cool, dry place away from moisture, heat, and sunlight.
+Do not store in the bathroom, near a sink, in the car, or on window sills.
+Keep in the original bottle until time to take your dose.
+Keep away from children.
+Take expired or unwanted medicine to any pharmacy for safe disposal.

 Overdose Information

-If you take too much Norvir, you should immediately phone the Poisons Information Centre (by calling 13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital.
-You should do this even if there appear to be no signs of discomfort or poisoning.
+If you take too much Norvir, immediately phone the Poisons Information Centre (13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital.
+Do this even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

 Norvir works as part of combination HIV therapy.
-Your doctor will monitor your progress through regular blood tests to see how well the treatment is working.
+Your doctor will monitor your progress through regular blood tests to determine how well the treatment is working for you.

 The medication guide doesn’t specify food requirements.
 Follow your doctor’s instructions and ask them about taking Norvir with or without food.

-Do not stop taking Norvir or change the dose unless your doctor tells you to.
-Stopping HIV medication suddenly can be dangerous and may lead to drug resistance.
+Do not stop taking Norvir suddenly or change the dose without checking with your doctor first.
+Stopping HIV medication can allow the virus to multiply and become resistant to treatment.

-There is no information provided about the effects of taking Norvir with alcohol.
+There is no specific information available about the effects of taking Norvir with alcohol.
 You should discuss alcohol consumption with your doctor.

-If you miss your dose and it’s nearly time for your next dose, skip the missed tablets and take your next dose at the usual time.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose and it’s nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
+Never take a double dose to make up for a missed dose.

-Yes, keep all your appointments, including for blood tests.
-Some side effects are picked up in blood tests even before you have any symptoms.
-Tell the clinic you are taking Norvir when having blood tests.
+Yes, keep all your appointments including blood tests.
+Some side effects can be detected in blood tests before you have symptoms.
+Tell the clinic you’re taking Norvir when having blood tests.

 Important Disclaimer